 What kind of stories do we want to leave the future?
 How might they differ from the stories we’ve inherited?

-Our second season will launch in autumn 2019, and will include contributions from: Malika Booker, Andrew McMillan, Sabrina Mahfouz, Kei Miller, Helen Mort and Jack Underwood.
+Our second season will launched on 16 September 2019, including contributions from: Malika Booker, Andrew McMillan, Sabrina Mahfouz, Kei Miller, Helen Mort and Jack Underwood.